rticommunity/rticonnext-wan-demo/non_security_scenarios/scenario_1/README.md

 On Home Office 1:

-1. Start a Shapes Demo publisher on domain 1.
+1. Start a Shapes Demo publisher on **domain 1**.
 Publish some shapes.
-2. In a terminal, set up NDDSHOME pointing at the Connext installation and set these variables:
+2. In a terminal, set up `NDDSHOME` pointing at the Connext installation and set these variables:

     ```bash
     export PUBLIC_ADDRESS=<public_IP_address>